gvwilson/thirdbit/fiction/maddy-roo/index.md

 "This one's serial number is Dockety-One Forty-Bee," the bot replied.
-"But my *click*---
+"But my *click*—
-my *click*---
+my *click*—
 the modified GX-470 refers to this one as Dockety."

-"All right, Dockety---do you know where they're headed?"
+"All right, Dockety—do you know where they're headed?"

 "Lasercase will take the most efficient route back to base.
 That is the highway through the contaminated zone.